Simulacrum-Surface/ASCII-Gen/README.md

 As this script puts its output to stdout, i recommand to pipe it to a textfile or something.
 E.g. ./asciiart somepic.png > someascii.txt

-Im even thinking about a GUI an support for windows...
+Im even thinking about a GUI and support for windows...
 The lack of good (opensource & free) generators is sad :(

 -> The Name asciigen is temporary, i guess im a little uncreative today...